Shailesh-Pawar-12/White_Ball_Follower/README.md

 # ROS_Go_Chase_It

-This project consist of design the robot, house it inside the gazebo world, and program it to chase white-colored ball:
+This project consist of design the robot, house it inside the gazebo world, and program it to chase white-colored ball

 drive_bot: